Bodie Listening Lab

-Interested in studying listening at LSU?
-Fill out an application here.
+Interested in studying listening ?
+Fill out an collaboration form here.

 Our research is particularly interested in how listening helps connect (or distance) people across the globe.
 This includes

 1. how listening is a vital part of close relationships, which you can read more about here;

 2. how we can better train people to be motivated to actively attend to one another.
 I am involved with the Global Listening Centre and invite you to visit their website.

 You can find a list of publications with links to pdf documents here.